-Standard 1: Clovis Transit's CTSA Roundup Services should operate its demand response service within five (5) minutes before the scheduled pick up time and no more than fifteen (15) minutes after the scheduled pick up time.
-Drivers shall not wait for patrons for more than five (5) minutes after arrival at the designated pick up time.
-Passengers going to Fresno must be ready an hour before the appointment time and may wait 45 minutes to one hour for a ride back to Clovis.
+Standard 1: Clovis Transit's CTSA Roundup Services should operate its demand response service within five (5) minutes before the scheduled pick-up time and no more than fifteen (15) minutes after the scheduled pick-up time.
+Drivers shall not wait for patrons for more than five (5) minutes after arrival at the designated pick-up time.
+Passengers must be ready for their pickup as directed by transit staff or through information provided by the ride application.
+Passengers returning to Clovis from Fresno may wait up to one hour for a ride back.

-Objective B: To provide safe, clean, attractive and comfortable vehicles and facilities.
+Objective B: To provide safe, clean, attractive, and comfortable vehicles and facilities.